 Note :

 *** The number indicates only the authorized transmitting stations.
-There are currently 6000-8000 low power transmitting stations which are under the trial status.
+There are currently 6093 low power transmitting stations which are under the trial status (as of May 2015).

 **** (1) The frequency allocation for broadcasting service in Thailand is in the band 510-790 MHz.